timvink/mkdocs-table-reader-plugin/docs/options.md

 Default: `False`.
 When enabled, if a filepath is not found, the plugin will raise a warning instead of an error.

+## `select_readers`
+Default: Select all available readers.
+To increase performance, only the used readers can be specified.